cmu-phil/r-tetrad/README.md

 The idea is to reproduce the functionality of [TetradSearch.py in the py-tetrad project](https://github.com/cmu-phil/py-tetrad/blob/main/pytetrad/tools/TetradSearch.py) using [rJava](https://rdrr.io/cran/rJava/man/).
 That wrapping of Tetrad required that the user install both Java and Python themselves and coordinate them manually with R. We got extensive user feedback about that from R users, who almost universally expressed a preference that installing Python and Java in addition to R for R code, and manually coordinating them with R, was suboptimal.
 In this project, we eliminate the need to install Python or even Java; only R is needed; the scripts handle the connection to Java internally.

 Also, keeping this project up to date should be much easier.
 Mostly it's a matter of updating the URLs for the Java JDK and Tetrad jar downloads, as these jars are not stored on this GitHub site and to not need to be updated there.
+Any new requrested functionality can be added as well.

 This will hopefully provide more up-to-date and more easily maintainable access to the current Tetrad library code than our previous Tetrad rJava project, [r-causal](https://github.com/bd2kccd/r-causal).

+Comments are always welcome.

 # Install